All Episodes

 They want young kids to die.

-And they want to throw granny over the cliff.
+And they want to throw Granny over the cliff.

 And they come up with ads.

-Paul Ryan look-alikes throwing your grandmother over a cliff.
+Paul Ryan lookalikes throwing your grandmother over a cliff.

 It's the same playbook every election year, and it's the same playbook pretty much with every Supreme Court nomination.

-You know, as Lindsay Graham said to me, if Miss Ford didn't want to come forward, never intended to come forward, never planned to come forward.
+You know, as Lindsey Graham said to me, if Miss Ford didn't want to come forward, never intended to come forward, never planned to come forward, why did she pay for a polygraph in August?

 Why did she hire a lawyer in August if she never intended to do what she's doing?

-I thought we're supposed to believe people.
+When she made the accusation, I thought we're supposed to believe people.

 Paula Jones eventually won a settled lawsuit.